will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ### Instruments
 Over the next two years I tried a few instruments, some I took lessons for and other I either borrowed a friends or used a school instrument.
 Here is the list:
-- Flute: Played one we had at home and was never able to get far with it, probably because I never had lessons it just took long to make any progress with it.
+- Flute: I played one we had at home and was never able to get far with it, probably because I never had lessons so it just took long to make any progress with it.
 - Drums: Used the school drum-kit, while it was fun and cathartic I never took lessons and there was no magic there.
 - Electric Guitar: I used my sister's guitar and took lessons at school.
 I had a good teacher, but we focussed more on learning to emulate other players and not my own skill or style so this only lasted a year.
 - Electric Violin: For my Design and Technology: resistant materials A-Level I made an electric violin (because I could think of anything else to make).
 I was half way though making it when I realised I should probably take some lessons so that I could actually play the thing.
-The teacher was really boring and there was no spark so while I still have my violin I haven't played it since 2005.
+The teacher was really boring and there was no spark again so while I still have my violin I haven't played it since 2005.
-- Keyboard: I always wanted to also learn the piano / keyboard but never took lessons, I used to go use the school keyboards to try and learn but the left hand / bass clef was too much to try and learn while also studying my A-Levels so this never progressed.
+- Keyboard: I always wanted to also play the piano / keyboard but never took lessons, I used to go use the school keyboards to try and teach myself but the left hand / bass clef was too much to try and learn while also studying my A-Levels so I never made much progress.

 ### Fast-forward to 2016
 In 2016, I had emailed a local cello teacher asking about lessons and after a few phone calls I had my first lesson.
-I had been listening to cello music for years, Bach's cello suite is one of my all-time favourite pieces of music along with Apocalyptica being one of my favourite bands.
+I had been listening to cello music for years, Bach's cello suite is one of my all-time favourite pieces of music along with Apocalyptica (metal on 4 cellos) being one of my favourite bands.
 I finished my first lesson and was hooked immediately.
 The spark was back, the struggle to learn bass clef after being treble for so long was real but playing the instrument I found so much joy.
-Where the clarinet was and expression of freedom for me, the cello was a more meditative almost zen like experience.
+Where the clarinet was an expression of freedom for me, the cello was a more meditative almost zen like experience.
 From the start I explained that I had no interest in grades and was only playing for my own enjoyment and my teacher was fine with that.

 Last year (2022) I finally bought my own cello after renting one from my teacher for so long.
 I wanted to play electric cello and after much research (like the clarinet I was unable to try one before buying it) I picked out the [NS Design CR4](https://thinkns.com/instrument/ns-design-electric-cello/ns-design-electric-cello-cr/) with a carbon fibre bow from [Kolstein](https://kolstein.com/).
 Unfortunately, the cello was very expensive, and I was only able to afford a small practice amp (battery powered) until later in the year and while it was just about sufficient for playing at home with headphones it was really lacking the power for the bass notes on the cello.